 Moist tropical forests are the largest terrestrial carbon sink in the world and house most of Earth's terrestrial biodiversity.
 However, climatic and ecological benefits of intact moist tropical forests face the threat of increasing tree mortality due to environmental and biotic changes.
 A Pacific Northwest National Laboratory scientist led a study to determine the risks of increasing tropical forest tree mortality.
 In this study, scientists reviewed the state of knowledge regarding moist tropical forest tree mortality.
 They created a conceptual framework with testable hypotheses regarding the drivers, mechanisms, and interactions that may underlie increasing mortality rates of moist tropical forests.
 The research team then identified next steps for improved understanding and reduced predictive uncertainty.

-Terrestrial Ecosystem Science
+Terrestrial Ecosystem Science, 23.1

 Pacific Northwest National Laboratory

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER